ashwin1596/bigData/Readme.md

 # NYC Taxi Trip Data Analysis

+## Overview
-This project presents a comprehensive analysis and database design of the NYC Yellow Taxi trip dataset.
-It compares relational and document-based models (PostgreSQL & MongoDB), and applies data mining techniques including association rule mining and frequent itemset extraction.
+With the exponential growth in urban transportation data, analyzing and modeling taxi trip records can offer valuable insights for transit planning, policy-making, and operational optimization.
+This project focuses on a large-scale analysis of the NYC Yellow Taxi Trip dataset, leveraging both relational (PostgreSQL) and document-based (MongoDB) database paradigms.
+It encompasses end-to-end data handling — from ER modeling, schema normalization, and performance tuning to data mining techniques such as frequent itemset and association rule mining — to uncover actionable trends in trip behavior, payment preferences, and spatial-temporal patterns.

 ---

+## Objective
+The primary goal of this project is to design, implement, and compare relational and document-oriented data models for the NYC Taxi dataset in order to:

+- Construct normalized schemas and enforce referential integrity for OLAP-style analytical queries.

+- Design an efficient document model for flexible, real-time data access.

+- Evaluate query performance and indexing strategies across both systems.

+- Apply data mining techniques (Apriori, association rule mining) to extract frequent co-occurrence patterns between trip zones, payment types, and time-based factors.

+- Derive meaningful insights for urban mobility, such as trip hotspots, fare distribution, and temporal usage trends, while showcasing the trade-offs between different database architectures.

+---

-## 📦 Dataset Source & Description
+## Dataset Source & Description

 - **Source**: NYC Taxi & Limousine Commission (TLC)
 - **Sample Size**: 44M+ trip records (reduced to ~1M for feasibility)